What Is a Vaginal Neoplasm?

 A neoplasm is another name for cancer.
 Cancer is a disease characterized by the uncontrollable multiplication of abnormal cells.
-It can occur in any organ of the body, including the vagina.
+It can occur in many parts of the body, including the vagina.

-Also called the birth canal, the vagina is a three to four-inch tube that connects the cervix (the bottom of the uterus), to the vulva (the external female genitalia).
+Also called the birth canal, the vagina is a tubular part of the female genital tract that connects the cervix, at the bottom of the uterus, to the vulva, which is part of the external female genitalia.

-Vaginal cancer is rare, and comprises less than three percent of female reproductive cancers, states the University of California-San Francisco (UCSF) Medical Center (UCSF, 2012).
+Vaginal cancer is rare and comprises less than 3 percent of female reproductive cancers, according to the University of California, San Francisco (UCSF) Medical Center.

 Squamous Cell Cancer

 Squamous cell cancer is the most common type of vaginal cancer.
 It develops from squamous cells in the lining of your vagina.
 Usually, it’s a slow-growing cancer, and it’s often discovered in its precancerous stages.
 Vaginal intraepithelial neoplasia (VAIN) is a precancerous condition that occurs when squamous cells start to display abnormal changes that can lead to cancer.